e-clawson/capstone-practice/README.md

 - click the + to make a new repo (give it the same name for consistency)
 - go through the steps on the screen
 - refresh the page and check that it committed and everything is there

+now we have the project setup

+# backend
+- go to server.js file in backend and make an express server
+- (go to package.json change the type to mpodule - ES6 modules )
+- cd to backend folder and run 'npm install express'
+-